hempstead valley therapy centre

 Risk factors for Sciatica

-• Age-related changes in the spine, such as herniated disks and bone spurs, are the most common causes of Sciatica.
+• Age-related changes in the spine, such as herniated disks and bone spurs, are the most common causes.

-• By increasing the stress on your spine, excess body weight can contribute to the spinal changes that trigger Sciatica.
+• By increasing the stress on your spine, excess body weight can contribute to the spinal changes that trigger it.

 • A job that requires you to twist your back, carry heavy loads or drive a motor vehicle for long periods might play a role in Sciatica.

-• Prolonged sittingPeople who sit for prolonged periods or have a sedentary lifestyle are more likely to develop Sciatica than active people are.
+• Prolonged sittingPeople who sit for prolonged periods or have a sedentary lifestyle are more likely to develop it than active people are.

 HTC - Blog - Sciatic Nerve